Midwifery Studies BSc(Hons) 2017-18This course also available for 2018-19 entry

 • ABB at A Level including a biological science, but excluding General Studies.
 The endorsement for practical work is an essential part of Science A-level study, and is a requirement for entry to our degree courses.

-• DDM Edexcel National Diploma in Health and Social Care (Health with a minimum of 4 units in biological sciences).
+• DDM in Edexcel National Diploma in Health and Social Care (Health with a minimum of 4 units in biological sciences).

 • 128 UCAS tariff points from a maximum of three Level 3 qualifications including an A level biological science at a minimum grade B and excluding General Studies.